rijk/meteor-subscribe-suspense/README.md

 preload and unload your data.

 > :warning: **Warning: this is experimental.** While it's used in real world projects, there are no tests yet, and it currently only works on the client.
-If you like it, feel free to contribute!
+If you like it, please contribute!

 ## useSubscribe with Suspense support